paugier/czi-joint-python-accelerators-project/proposal_details/workplan.md

 ## Dissemination of the results and communication

-Good communication, targeting both developers of libraries and simple users, is a key factor for the success of Transonic and of this project.
-We will therefore be very careful to spent time on the documentations of Transonic and of the accelerators, and more generally on communication through other channels:
+Good communication, targeting both developers of libraries and simple users, is a key factor for the success of this project.
+We will be very careful to spent time on the documentations of Transonic and of the accelerators, and more generally on communication through other channels:

 - Dedicated online chat service and social media,